rfuzzo/sfgmstenable/README.md

 # Starfield GMST editor

-A simple UI to edit Starfield GMSTs and manage bat file mods.
+A simple UI to edit Starfield GMSTs and manage your bat file mods.

 ## Features